 The history of Chrysler depicts an image of a hardworking, passionate founder who had an interest in revolutionizing the automotive sector in the early 1900s.
-Walter Percy Chrysler, success didn't come overnight, Walter Chrysler had gathered adequate experience working for Buick Motor Company.
-His success was brought to the light when Maxwell Motor Company was unable to make profits from its car sales and decided to bring Walter Chrysler on board to salvage the situation.
-Maxwell Motor Company by then was making cars luxury cars that had good performance but were unable to make decent revenue since by then most car companies were selling their cars between $500 – $1000 and Maxwell Motor Company was selling their 30 touring at $1500.
-The low sales saw Walter Chrysler brought on board to give the company a turnaround.
+For Walter Percy Chrysler, success didn't come overnight.
+Walter Chrysler gathered experience working for Buick Motor Company.
+His success came when Maxwell Motor Company was unable to make profits from its car sales and decided to bring Walter Chrysler on board to help.
+Maxwell Motor Company was making cars luxury cars with excellent performance, but they were unable to make decent revenue since by then most car companies were selling their cars between $500 – $1000 and Maxwell Motor Company was selling their 30 touring at $1500.

-During the 1920s, the automotive industry was growing rampantly.
-This was backed by the American population rise in disposable income making them able to spend on luxury items like cars.
+During the 1920s, the automotive industry grew due to the American population's rise in disposable income, making it able for them to spend on luxury items like cars.
 However, a turnaround came in 1929, when the stock market crashed.
-This made many businesses close rendering many people unemployed.
-Americans were unwilling to spend on luxury items and this was a test to companies like Chrysler and other automotive companies.
+It caused many businesses to close, rendering many people unemployed.
+Americans were unwilling to spend on luxury items.
+Indeed, these were bleak times for companies like Chrysler.

-During the great depression era, Chrysler skyrocketing revenue from Plymouth and other bands under its line, it built four new assembly plants.
-These were; the Los Angeles Assembly in California, Evansville Assembly plant in Indiana, Warren Avenue Assembly in Michigan, and Wyoming Avenue Assembly in Detroit.
+During the Great Depression era, due to Chrysler's skyrocketing revenue from Plymouth and other bands under its line, Chrysler built four new assembly plants: the Los Angeles Assembly in California, Evansville Assembly plant in Indiana, Warren Avenue Assembly in Michigan, and Wyoming Avenue Assembly in Detroit.

 In 1934, Chrysler made another significant milestone in the automotive industry.
-Inspired by the aircraft designs at the time, Chrysler came up with Chrysler Airflow a car that engineered to be aerodynamic.
-However, Chrysler Airflow received criticism from campaigns run its competitors like GM which pointed that the car was unsafe.
+Inspired by the aircraft designs at the time, Chrysler came up with Chrysler Airflow, an aerodynamically-engineered car.
+However, Chrysler Airflow received criticism from campaigns run by its competitors, like GM, which pointed out that the car was unsafe.
 Chrysler abandoned the Airflow experiment in 1937.
-However, all these period during the great depression its sales remained steady.
+However, Chrysler remained steady during the Great Depression era.

 Walter Chrysler retired from his company in 1935, though he continued to serve as the board chairman.
 On August 19, 1940, at the age of 65, Walter Percy Chrysler died of a stroke.
 Despite the demise of the company's founder, Chrysler remained a going concern.

-In 1942, Chrysler’s resources were exclusively diverted to building of military defense vehicles.
+In 1942, Chrysler exclusively diverted its resources to building military defence vehicles.
 This started in 1940 when the US government took ownership of the Detroit plant (Detroit Arsenal Tank Plant).
-During the WWII period, the DATP produced 18,000 tanks that were used during the war.
-Apart from the tanks, Chrysler supplied; over 50,000 dodge trucks, aircraft engines, and trailer mounted guns.
+During WWII, the DATP produced 18,000 tanks that were used during the war.
+Apart from the tanks, Chrysler supplied over 50,000 dodge trucks, aircraft engines, and trailer mounted guns.

-After the WWII, there was a high demand for civilian cars and trucks.
+After WWII, there was a high demand for civilian cars and trucks.
 Chrysler responded by building eleven more plants.
-However, during this period Chrysler interest was in developing sleek cars that would reflect the jet age.
-This saw the upcoming of the HEMI engine that took center stage of the horsepower battle of muscle cars.
-1968 Plymouth Road Runner was Chrysler adorable car at that time.
+However, during this period, Chrysler's interest was in developing sleek cars that would reflect the jet age.
+This saw the upcoming of the HEMI engine that took centre stage of the horsepower battle of muscle cars.
+In 1968 the Plymouth Road Runner was Chrysler's most popular car.

-Taken by a surprise, Chrysler was hit by the 1973 oil crisis.
-This came at a time the company was producing fuel guzzler cars.
-The oil embargo placed on the US made oil expensive and consumers preferred Japan fuel-efficient cars.
-This caused Chrysler’s sales to soar, and Chrysler responded by producing Cordoba, a small fuel-efficient car.
-By this time the company had experienced huge loss and its financial books weren't appealing.
+Taken by surprise, Chrysler was badly hit by the 1973 oil crisis.
+At the time, the company was producing fuel-guzzling cars.
+The oil embargo placed on the US made oil expensive, and consumers preferred Japanese fuel-efficient cars.
+Chrysler responded by producing the Cordoba, a small fuel-efficient car.
+By this time, the company had already experienced huge losses, and its financial books weren't appealing.

-The future of Chrysler as at the moment remains uncertain and how long it stays in the market is unclear.
+The future of Chrysler remains uncertain and how long it stays in the market is unclear.
 However, its history of making a strong comeback can't be undermined.
-As at now, all we are left with is a mixture of hope and doubt.
-The question is, will Chrysler's engineering ingenuity will raise it from its slumber?
+We are left with is a mixture of hope and doubt.
+The question is, will Chrysler's engineering ingenuity raise it from its slumber?